Riolu/HetNet-Selection/README.md

 # HetNet-Selection

-The codes are relizaitons of our final project of EE357, Computer Network course.
+The codes are realizations of our final project of EE357, Computer Network course.
 The topic of our project is "Dynamics of General Network Selection Games in Heterogeneous Networks".
 We apply the concept of game theory to this network selection problem.